Don Mills Road

-Don Mills Road is a north-south route in Toronto, Ontario, Canada, passing through the former cities of East York and North York.
-It begins at O'Connor Drive near ramps to the Don Valley Parkway, and ends at John Street in Markham, where its name changes to Leslie Street.
-North of Steeles Avenue, the road is officially named as York Regional Road 12.
+Don Mills Road is a north–south route in Toronto, Ontario, Canada, passing through the former cities of East York and North York.
+It begins at O'Connor Drive near ramps to the Don Valley Parkway, and ends at John Street in Markham, where it becomes a separate northern section of Leslie Street, which parallels it to the west south of the break.
+North of Steeles Avenue, the road is designated and signed as York Regional Road 12, which continues along Leslie.

-From south to north, it passes through the neighbourhoods of Todmorden Village, Flemingdon Park, Don Mills, Graydon Hall, Henry Farm, Parkway Forest, and Don Valley Village.
+From south to north, it passes through the Toronto neighbourhoods of Todmorden Village, Flemingdon Park, Don Mills, Graydon Hall, Henry Farm, Parkway Forest, Don Valley Village, and north of Steeles Avenue, German Mills in Markham.